Important notes for 2017

-- There is now significant strain on accommodation and transport to and from Sutherland.
-Visitors are therefore requested to plan for only one observer for each run.
-It is accepted that there are instances in which more than one observer is desirable (e.g. training of graduate students).
+- There is significant strain on accommodation and transport to and from Sutherland.
+Visitors are therefore requested to plan for no more than two observers for each run.
+It is accepted that there are instances in which more than two observers are desirable (e.g. training of graduate students).
 If you feel you have such a case, please discuss this with Ramotholo Sefako well before your run, who will present this request to the Director.

 Reports on Research done at SAAO

 Authors using observations made from SAAO should include a note in the acknowledgements section of each paper with the words ‘This paper uses observations made at the South African Astronomical Observatory (SAAO)‘.
 This information should be passed on to anyone to whom observations made at SAAO may be supplied.